-Windows OS controls optimal levels of brightness and contrasts to save your PC power and extend its battery life.
-As such, you may find your display appearing bright when the computer is plugged into a power source and dim when it is not plugged in.
+Windows OS controls optimal brightness and contrast levels to save your PC power and extend its battery life.
+As such, your display may appear bright when the computer is plugged in and dim when it is not.
 Although necessary to keep the device in a good state, some may not like this Content Adaptive Brightness Control (CABC) feature in Windows 11.

 What is Content Adaptive Brightness Control (CABC)?